get-carefull/data-api-mapper-js/README.md

 dataApiClient.query("select * from aurora_data_api_node_test")
 ```

-will return a Query response with this elements:
+will return a QueryResponse with this elements:

   * Rows:
   ```javascript